gokceyagmurbudak/UrbanSprawlExploreR/README.md

 **Please run all functions in this order;**

 Calling library and dataset.
-If your city is in the intersection, you can type more than one tile name, the function will merge it for you;
+If your city is in the intersection within the tiles, you can type more than one tile name, the function will merge it for you;
 ```
 library(UrbanSprawlExploreR)
 ```